WVURAIL/dspira/labs/02/README.md

 ### 2.1.1.
 Frequency Correction of the SDR Dongle

 The hardware is well made, but a precision clock is quite expensive.
 The frequency the "tuner" tunes to may be slightly off from the actual frequency it is tuning to.
 We can correct for that in the software.
-For high hend SDR dongles this correction is virtually non existent but some low-end dongles have higher deviations!
+For high-end SDR dongles this correction is virtually non existent but some low-end dongles have higher deviations!

 We can transmit a signal using a known and reliable tone.
 Then we use our receiver set up with gqrx to see the signal.
-If the incoming signal is exactly at the expected frequency.
+If the incoming signal is exactly at the expected frequency then the intenral clock is working well.
 If not we look at the ``input controls`` tab in gqrx and change the ``freq. correction`` value until the peak is at the correct output.
  This value will be different for all dongles.
 It also changes with the temperature of the dongle.
 It is interesting to watch this change as the dongle warms up.
 Note your value for future purposes.

 [↑ Go to the Top of the Page](#)